Peachy-Pie/Horiseon-Refactoring/README.md

-# Horiseon - Brand Management
+# Horiseon Refactor
 ## Description
 This webpage was created to help increase your business brands reach and/or business you generate.
+I refactored and cleaned up the css on this webpage.
 ## Links

 ## Images